SkylineCommunications/dataminer-docs-connectors/connector/doc/APC_Smart-UPS.md

 ### Battery Status

 On this page, it is possible to check different parameters related to the operational state of the battery as well as the information concerning battery packs.

+#### Notes for range 1.0.3.X

+The column "Status" of the Battery Packs table was replaced by different columns that represent better the statuses of each battery pack entry.
+The process of the "Health" status column was fixed.

 ### Power Status